-- Each dwelling, building, or structure shall be set back at least fifty (50) feet from the front lot line, or at such distance that will be no closer than an existing structure.
+- 1. Each dwelling, building, or structure shall be set back at least fifty (50) feet from the front lot line, or at such distance that will be no closer than an existing structure.
 An addition may not be extended laterally more than a maximum of a fifty percent (50%) increase of the lineal frontage of the existing structure and must conform to any other setback requirements on the lot.
 (3-11-08) - 2.
 Each dwelling, building, or structure shall be set back at least forty (40) feet from the side and rear lot lines.
 In the case of corner property, this distance shall be increased to fifty (50) feet on that side bordering a street, lane, or public way.
-(3-8-05, 3-11-08)

-- 3. Any accessory building or structure shall be set back at least thirty (30) feet from the side and rear lot lines and at least fifty (50) feet from the front lot line and shall not exceed twenty-two feet in height.
+(3-8-05, 3-11-08) - 3.
+Any accessory building or structure shall be set back at least thirty (30) feet from the side and rear lot lines and at least fifty (50) feet from the front lot line and shall not exceed twenty-two feet in height.
 This requirement may be waived for farm structures or buildings.
-(3-8-88, 3-11-08) - 4.
+(3-8-88, 3-11-08) In the case of corner property, the setback distance shall be at least fifty (50) feet on each side bordering a street, lane, or public way.
+(3-8-22) - 4.
 No new principal dwelling, building, or structure shall be constructed to a height greater than forty (40) feet.
 No structure shall be constructed with more than four (4) floors/levels including basement and attic levels.
 No new dwelling, building, or structure, or addition to an existing dwelling, building, or structure that increases the total area of the dwelling, building, or structure shall have a floor area ratio greater than fifteen percent (15%).
 The aggregate floor area ratio shall be no greater than fifteen percent (15%).
 (3-6-04, 3-11-08, 3-11-14)